simolus3/drift/docs/pages/docs/Getting started/advanced_dart_tables.md

 ## Primary keys

-If your table has an `IntColumn` with an `autoIncrement()` constraint, moor recognizes that as the default primary key.
+If your table has an `IntColumn` with an `autoIncrement()` constraint, drift recognizes that as the default primary key.
 If you want to specify a custom primary key for your table, you can override the `primaryKey` getter in your table: